 The e-Mii concept of 2016 offers a glimpse of what the production car will be like.
-It shares parts with the Volkswagen e-Up, the current version of which uses an 81bhp electric motor that produces 155lb ft and offers a 99-mile range.
+It shares parts with the Volkswagen e-up, the current version of which uses an 81bhp electric motor that produces 155lb ft and offers a 99-mile range.

-A second Seat EV will follow soon after, with Meo describing it as “something Leon-sized”, suggesting it will be based on the larger hatchback model.
+A second Seat EV will follow soon after, with Meo describing it as “something Seat Leon-sized”, suggesting it will be based on the larger hatchback model.
 Such a car was first previewed with the IBE concept (pictured below).

-It would be likely to inherit hardware from the VW e-Golf, which currently uses a 35.8kWh lithium ion battery to produce 134bhp and 214lb ft.
+It would be likely to inherit hardware from the Volkswagen VW e-Golf, which currently uses a 35.8kWh lithium ion battery to produce 134bhp and 214lb ft.

 A third Seat EV, due before 2020, could be an SUV twinned with the VW T-Roc, a sports car or a convertible.
 The SUV looks most likely, with de Meo recently revealing that a performance crossover was being considered.